peterhinch/micropython_eeprom/README.md

 These drivers support nonvolatile memory chips and the littlefs filesystem.

-Currently supported devices use technologies having superior performance compared to flash.
+Currently supported devices include technologies having superior performance compared to flash.
 Resultant storage has much higher write endurance.
 In some cases read and write access times may be shorter.
 EEPROM and FRAM chips have much lower standby current than SD cards, benefiting micropower applications.